afrisenti-semeval/afrisent-semeval-2023/README.md

 ## Funding Acknowledgements

-This prize award for this shared task was generously supported by a grant from Lacuna Fund.
+This competition is supported by a grant from Lacuna Fund.

 ## License